 e) Archeological Survey

-This survey is taken out to gather information about sites that are important from archaeological considerations and for unearthing relics of ancient past.
+This survey is taken out to gather information about sites that are important from archaeological considerations and for unearthing relics of the ancient past.

 f) Photographic Survey